Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 as the path to the directory where the file is located.
 Again,

-this must be defined before inclusion of rules-ext.vc
+this must be defined before inclusion of rules-ext.vc.
+For example,

 ...
 RCDIR = $(ROOT)\rc !include "rules-ext.vc" ...